 The strategy works by highlighting that you’re not defined by one dimension – your prowess (or perceived lack of) in public speaking – and stops negative thoughts from taking hold.

-Action step: spend 5 minutes in the few days before giving a talk or speaking up in a meeting, drawing a diagram (a mind map is good, click here for an example) of every facet of your life which you feel good about.
+Spend 5 minutes in the few days before giving a talk or speaking up in a meeting, drawing a diagram (a mindmap is good, click here for examples of types of mindmaps which you could modify) of every facet of your life which you feel good about.
 Maybe you’ve built a close relationship with your child, or are great at chess; or you put your elderly neighbour’s bin out each week for them.
 Whatever builds you up.
 Then keep it nearby to look at whenever you need a lift.

-Of course this only works if you have – if you’re realistically prepared.
-No amount of perspective-shifting can save you from the sinking feeling that comes with knowing you haven’t done enough practice/don’t know your stuff.
+Of course this tip to stop self-doubts only works if you have – if you’re realistically prepared.
+No amount of perspective-shifting can save you from the sinking feeling that comes with knowing you haven’t done enough practice/don’t know your topic well enough.